About the changes

 I have not received a new collection calendar

-All residents will receive a calendar (even if their days stay the same).
-Calendars will arrive in line with the phases below.
+Residents in the phase two areas will receive a calendar in the post (even if their days stay the same).

 Will this be costing the Council money?

-Waste collections are carried out on behalf of Somerset Council by their contactor Suez.
+Waste collections are carried out on behalf of Somerset Council by their collections contactor Suez.
 The changes made will increase efficiency and therefore be cost effective.
-Any costs incurred by changing collections are paid for by Suez.
+Any costs, including printing and postage of letters and guides are paid for by Suez, and come at no additional cost to the council.

 Will my rubbish still be collected every three weeks and my recycling every week?

 Yes, the frequency of all waste collections will stay the same.
-Some households will receive a one-off refuse collection on a Saturday to make sure they do not miss out while the changeover happens.
+Some households will receive a one-off refuse collection on a Saturday to make sure they do not miss out while the changeover happens, this will be detailed in the letter.